h4sohail/inventory-management/README.md

 I have seperated the functionality with these criteria:

+- Interface (related to the CLI, such as showing the user the commands and taking in input from the user)

 - Client (related to the funcs that a user would interface with, such as buying and adding stock)

 - Store (related to internal operations of the store such as memory allocation, initialization of the store)